 This post is considered a Filipino reminder that spare cash should not be treated as money for frivolities.
 It should be seen as an opportunity to reach your financial goals faster.

-Growing up, remember how excited we were to put money inside our kolo, and shaking it to reassure ourselves that all the money was still there?
+Growing up, remember how excited we were to put money inside our kolo, and shake it to reassure ourselves that all the money was still there?
 That is the same energy Filipinos have in aggressively treating spare cash in their alkansya.

 Many people don’t use a kolo anymore, because we have replaced it with digital platforms like Cowrywise, but the same energy should be replicated on these platforms.